gallou0403/provider-poc/README.md

 ## TODO:
 - add some basic styling
-- turn detail page into an editable form that updates hero
 - allow deletion of hero from both pages
 - allow creation of new heroes
 - proper error handling